 Dinner consumed, Talenti jar well-rinsed, I hung up my food bag & headed over to the lookout to watch the sunset.
-Julie joined me outside, watching the sky & the landscape change colors.
+The lookout joined me outside, watching the sky & the landscape change colors.
 It really was gorgeous.
-Julie offered to take a picture of me, and suggested she knew the perfect spot for me to stand.
-She was right!
+They offered to take a picture of me, and suggested they knew the perfect spot for me to stand.
+They were right!

 I headed back to my camp in the waning light, watching the sky turn deeper shades of salmon.
 It was lovely.
 I crawled into my hammock feeling truly blessed.
 I woke up just in time to see Sunday’s sunrise.